 Upon arrival at the Gatehouse, the WPWMA will direct every third truck delivering Municipal Solid Waste or Construction and Demolition Debris (including vehicles operated by the Contractor delivering loads from the Publicly Hauled Tipping Area) to the Materials Recovery Facility receiving floor.
 Wastes will continue to be directed to the receiving floor until the necessary quantity of Municipal Solid Waste or Construction and Demolition Debris has been received.
 Vehicles not selected to unload at the Materials Recovery Facility will be sent directly to the Landfill.

-Upon arrival at the Materials Recovery Facility, Contractor will direct the driver to unload in an area of the receiving floor that provides: 1) WPWMA and Contractor staff with safe and unobstructed access to the entire perimeter of the load for purposes of photographing/video taping and making initial observations about the load and 2) the ability for Contractor to conduct an initial floor sort of the material as described in Section 2.3.
+Upon arrival at the Materials Recovery Facility, Contractor will direct the driver to unload in an area of the receiving floor that provides: 1) WPWMA and Contractor staff with safe and unobstructed access to the entire perimeter of the load for purposes of photographing/videotaping and making initial observations about the load and 2) the ability for Contractor to conduct an initial floor sort of the material as described in Section 2.3.
 After conducting the initial review and floor sort of the material, Contractor may push the waste into a stockpile or on to the Processing infeed lines.

 Initial Floor Sort

 After initial observation of the load by the WPWMA and Contractor, Contractor shall conduct an Initial Sort of the load.
-The intent of the Initial Sort is to remove large or bulky items and any materials that are clearly non-targeted, residual materials.
+The intent of the Initial Sort is to remove large or Bulky Wastes and any materials that are clearly non-targeted, residual materials.

 Contractor shall also attempt to open bagged materials if the conditions of the receiving floor safely permit Contractor to do so.
 All materials recovered during this initial sort shall be placed into bins or otherwise stockpiled on the receiving floor to allow for the weights of the recovered items to be accurately determined.